Retentio/Boomgraph/README.md

 * SparkLine.
 * SparkBar.
 * SparkArea.
-* Choopy to create your graph easly.
+* Choopy to create your graph easily.

 Installation
 ------------